prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Best Practices.md

 ## Recommended Bandwidth Usage and Maximum Players

-For optimal perfomance and best player experience, we recommend the following standard-level usage of the platform for data transfer and maximum player numbers in your networked games:
+For optimal performance and best player experience, we recommend the following standard-level usage of the platform for bandwidth and maximum player numbers in your networked games:

-Device Type | Data Transfer | Maximum Players per Match
+Device Type | Bandwidth (kilobytes per second) | Maximum Players per Match
 -----  | ----------- | -----------
-Console or Desktop | 19 kilobytes per second | Approximately 60
+Console or Desktop | 19 kbps | Approximately 60
-Mobile | 2 kilobytes per second | 15 to 20
+Mobile | 2 kbps | 15 to 20

+### Balancing Frequency of Updates against Available Bandwidth

+When implementing Real-Time games it's important to balance game-state updates per second against available bandwidth - although frequent updates will give your players a smoother gaming experience, this can quickly eat into available bandwidth.
+This issue is especially relevant for Real-Time games played on mobile devices, where around 4 to 6 updates per second is a safe baseline frequency to work with.

 ## Performance Tips